I’m a bit of an old fashioned romantic.

-As part of my ‘one new city every birthday’ mission, I went to Paris this year for my 25th.
+As part of my ‘one new city every birthday’ mission, I went to Paris for my 25th.
 So naturally I went in search for this bridge.

 Hey, I love bed and breakfasts as much as the next person, but a lock to declare your love of them?

 John and Madelyn’s love is just that much more than everyone elses judging by the size of the lock… Notice the date, 72′!
 It’s certainly weathered like it!

 I like to think they were celebrating their 50th year together as a couple.

 This love lock makes me kind of sad.
 The dates suggest to me someone has passed away, or maybe they broke up.

 I just love the colours of these!

 My absolute favourite has to be this… and I do love cake!